openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 removeDeviceData(deviceId: string, callback: AsyncCallback&lt;void&gt;): void

-Removes data of a device from this KV store.
+Deletes data of the specified device from this KV store.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.DistributedKVStore